splunk-soar-connectors/ciscosecurefirewall/README.md

 [create access control rule](#action-create-access-control-rule) - Creates an access control rule associated with a particular access control policy
 [update access control rule](#action-update-access-control-rule) - Updates an access control rule associated with a particular access control policy
 [delete access control rules](#action-delete-access-control-rules) - Deletes access control rule associated with a particular access control policy
+[list devices](#action-list-devices) - Lists all devices belonging to a particular domain/tenant
+[get deployable devices](#action-get-deployable-devices) - List all devices with configuration chnges that are ready to be deployed
+[deploy devices](#action-deploy-devices) - Deploy devices that are ready to deploy
+[get deployment status](#action-get-deployment-status) - Get status of a deployment

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity